bytebase/bytebase/docs/code-review-guide.md

 # Code Review Guide

 Please read and follow [Google's Code Review Guideline](https://google.github.io/eng-practices/).
-There is additional guide below because open-source project has contributors
+There is additional guide below because this is an open-source project and we'd like to have effective communications on GitHub.

 # Additional Guide